 - Treat dental causes such as rough teeth, irregular denture surface, or fillings as soon as possible.

 - Stop smoking or using other tobacco products.

 - Do not drink alcohol.

-Leukoplakia are patches on the tongue, in the mouth, or on the inside of the cheek that occur in response to long-term irritation.
-Leukoplakia patches may also develop on the outer female genitals.
+Leukoplakia are patches on the tongue, in the mouth, or on the inside of the cheek.

-The goal of treatment is to get rid of the lesion.
-Removing the source of irritation is important and may cause the lesion to disappear.
+The goal of treatment is to get rid of the leukoplakia patch.
+Removing the source of irritation may cause the patch to disappear.

 Leukoplakia is usually harmless.
-Lesions often clear up in a few weeks or months after the source of irritation is removed.
+Patches in the mouth often clear up in a few weeks or months after the source of irritation is removed.

 - Review date: